 Disadvantages of Water Damage

-Water damage to wood floors can have significant disadvantages, and it's important to address the issue as soon as possible to prevent further water damage and hazards.
-There are many disadvantages of water damage if not treated very well, those disadvantages are as follows:
+There are several inconveniences associated with water-damaged wood floors, and it is always advised that these problems be fixed as soon as possible to avoid complications.
+There are many disadvantages of water damage if not treated very well; those disadvantages are as follows:

 Wood Structural damage: